cuiyongbo/hello-world/my_wiki/machine_learning/machine_learning_keywords.rst

 Typically we give vectors lower case names written in bold typeface, such as :math:`\mathbf{x}`.

-Matrices: A matrix is a 2-D array of numbers, so each element is identified by two indices instead of just one.
+Matries: A matrix is a 2-D array of numbers, so each element is identified by two indices instead of just one.
 We usually give matrices upper-case variable names with bold typeface, such as :math:`\mathbf{A}`.